If you're in the market for life insurance, you may be wondering: is Canada Life is a good option.

-Who Is Canada Life?
+Who Is Canada Life Assurance Company?

-History of Canada Life Acquisitions
+History of Canada Life Assurance Company Acquisitions

-Canada Life Insurance: Facts & Financial Information
+Facts & Financial Information

-Before you buy insurance, check how the carrier performs on different criteria such as financial stability.
+Before you buy life insurance, check how the carrier performs on different criteria such as financial stability.
 After all, the last thing you would want is to pick an insurance company that doesn’t have the financial strength to honour its long-term insurance contracts.

 You can gain insight into an insurer’s financial standing by checking its AM Best rating.
-AM Best specializes in assessing the financial stability of insurance companies.
+AM Best specializes in assessing the financial stability of life insurance companies.
 It takes into account both current indicators and long-term outlook, and its scoring ranges from A++ downward.

 Canada Life notched up an impressive score of A+ from AM Best.
 So, you can rest easy knowing it will make good on its promise when the time comes, 20, 30, or even 50 years from now.